01618830666

 When using glyphosate herbicides to control Japanese knotweed, it’s essential to follow these guidelines:

-2. Timing: The best time to apply glyphosate to Japanese knotweed is during the plant’s active growth phase, typically in late summer or early autumn when the plant is moving nutrients to its underground rhizomes.
+2. Timing: The best time to apply glyphosate to Japanese knotweed is during the plant’s active growth phase, typically in late summer or early autumn, when it moves nutrients to its underground rhizomes.

 3. Multiple Applications: Controlling Japanese knotweed usually requires multiple herbicide applications over several years.
 The rhizomes can be persistent, so follow-up treatments are necessary to ensure successful eradication.

-4. Site-Specific Considerations: Glyphosate herbicides should be applied with care to avoid damaging non-target plants nearby.
-Specialists will take site-specific factors into account to minimize environmental impact.
+4. Site-Specific Considerations: Glyphosate herbicides should be applied carefully to avoid damaging non-target plants nearby.
+Specialists will consider site-specific factors to minimise environmental impact.
+What is the best killer for Japanese knotweed?

-Glyphosate herbicides work by inhibiting a crucial enzyme involved in the synthesis of certain amino acids (the building blocks of proteins) in plants.
+Glyphosate herbicides work by inhibiting a crucial enzyme involved in synthesising certain amino acids (the building blocks of proteins) in plants.
 The enzyme targeted by glyphosate is called EPSP synthase (5-enolpyruvylshikimate-3-phosphate synthase).

 Injecting Japanese knotweed Stems